thebel1/thgpio/README.md

 I would recommend downloading the Python library in ./pyUtil/gpioLib/ as well so you don't have to worry about all the bit twiddling.

+### Post-Installation Setup

-Note: You may need to manually change the `GPIO_DEVICE_PATH` variable in `./pyUtil/gpioLib/__init__.py` to reflect the correct name for the character device.
-This is due to a limitation in the current version of the VMKernel API.
+You may need to manually change the `GPIO_DEVICE_PATH` variable in `./pyUtil/gpioLib/__init__.py` to reflect the correct name for the character device.
+This is due to a limitation in the VMKernel character device API.

+1. Open the `__init__.py` file ( https://github.com/thebel1/thgpio/blob/main/pyUtil/gpioLib/__init__.py )
+2. Locate the line `GPIO_DEVICE_PATH = '/dev/vmgfx32'`
+3. Run the command `ls /dev/` in the ESXi shell and locate the vmgfx* device(s)
+4. Note the device number corresponding to the GPIO device 4.1.
+If you installed the GPIO driver first, the file path should be `/dev/vmgfx32` 4.2.
+If you installed the GPIO driver second, the file should be `/dev/vmgfx33` 4.3.
+It just keeps counting up from there as far as I can tell
+5. Go back to the `__init__.py` file and set `GPIO_DEVICE_PATH` to the correct device path
+6. Save the file and you're set